EnviroDIY/USGS_NGWOS/NGWOS_AWS_LORA/ReadMe.md

 Make sure there are quotation marks around the name string, as there are in the example.
 If your AWS administrator did not assign you a Thing name, you can use any short string for this.

+> [!NOTE]
+> The thing name is *not* included in any of the transmitted messages.
+> It is only added to the file name of the csv file.

 ### Set your LoRa connection Credentials

 - Scroll to lines 108 - 113 in the program.